Rich Kids on LSD: Riches to Rags and break-up

-RKL returns
+First Reunion

 In 1999 RKL reformed briefly to play a single show at a mutual friends funeral but nothing further came of it.
 In 2000, RKL were invited by the city of Santa Barbara, California to play at the opening of the Skaters Point Skateboard Park.
 Original members Jason Sears and Chris Rest reunited, along with three mutual friends (including Derrick Plourde on drums) to fill out the remaining positions.
 They played to approximately 2,000 people.
 Sears said, "...after the first note the place went haywire, me and Chris looked at each other and were all 'YES', and ever since that day we knew we had to get this back together."
 Along with Plourde on drums, they eventually added Chris Flippin on guitar and a returning Bomer Manzullo on bass.
 This line-up played sporadic shows around the West Coast for the next few years, including the San Francisco Warped Tour in 2002.
 Around 2002 Bomer left again and Joe Raposo returned on bass.
 The same year Boz Rivera replaced Derrick Plourde.
 RKL was starting to write and record new songs during this time.
 However, by November 2005 it was decided to stop the band.
 Flippen has said "it was because the singer was self-destructive.
 It kind of sucked Derrick [Plourde] in too.
 I think that band is cursed."
 The new songs were eventually included as bonus tracks on the re-issued Greatest Hits - Live In West Berlin 1988 released in 2011 on Destiny Records.
 An unreleased track from more recent demo recordings entitled "Twisting and Turning" was included on a 2 CD compilation album Sick Slabs of Sonic Sound from the Slaboratory released December 17, 2013.

+Second Reunion

+In January 2024, RKL announced a return with four of the members from the Riches to Rags (Chris Rest, Barry Ward, Joe Raposo, Dave Raun) recording and touring with Tony Foresta from Municipal Waste on vocals.
+So far they have released a newly recorded version of “Lies” with the new lineup on Ward's YouTube channel.

 Band members' deaths

-On March 30, 2005, Derrick Plourde, former drummer of RKL, who also played in Lagwagon, Bad Astronaut, Jaws, and The Ataris, committed suicide.
+On March 30, 2005, Derrick Plourde, former drummer of RKL, who also played in Lagwagon, Mad Caddies, Bad Astronaut, Jaws, and The Ataris, committed suicide.
 Lagwagon paid tribute to Derrick with their 2005 release of the album Resolve.
 Bad Astronaut also paid tribute to Plourde, as well as Manzullo and Sears, with the song Stillwater, California, off of their album Twelve Small Steps, One Giant Disappointment.

 On December 12, 2005, original member Richard Anthony Manzullo (aka "Bomer") died due to heart failure at his home in Summerland, California.
 The cause of death was the result of a long time battle with drug addictions.

 On January 31, 2006, Jason Sears died due to complications while undergoing a detox treatment involving ibogaine in Tijuana, Mexico.
 The cause of death was the result of a pulmonary embolism caused by thrombosis.